Grantmaking is a key role of community foundations like Southwest Initiative Foundation.

 We can award grants to nonprofit organizations, schools, government agencies and projects that use one of these entities as a fiscal partner.
 We don’t award grants to individuals or to start a business.
-Instead, entrepreneurs can talk to our loan team, and if their plan seems like it could be a fit for Southwest Initiative Foundation, our loan team will help you apply for financing.
+Instead, entrepreneurs can talk to our loan team.
+If the business plan seems like it could be a fit for Southwest Initiative Foundation, our loan team will help you apply for financing.

 *Remember, the grant process begins by completing the pre-application questionnaire.Grantee Resources